Newsletter sign up

 Jim Jarmusch, Quentin Tarantino, John Cassavetes, Michel Gondry, Charlie Kaufman, Sofia Coppola are just a few names of established filmmakers who blew up on the indie scene.
 True artist who focus on the art of filmmaking rather than on the box office.
 The Manhattan Independent Film Festival discovers, supports and develops new talent in filmmaking, providing a platform for emerging and established filmmakers from around the world, and an unique focus on Manhattan Stories.
 Recognizing the important role independent films have in the history of filmmaking, storytelling, and culture, MIFF wants to help empower the next generation of artists.
 The Manhattan Independent Film Festival is an annual event showcasing independent films with an edge.

-All screenings will take place at the Producers Club, located in Midtown Manhattan on October 8 and 9, 2016.
+All screenings will take place at Videology, located on 308 Bedford Ave, Brooklyn, NY on July 8 and 9, 2017.
 The Manhattan Independent Film Festival screenings runs in conjunction with the New York Film Week.

 The Manhattan Independent Film Festival accepts all forms and genres: short films, medium length films, feature films, drama, experimental, comedy, horror, slow cinema, sci fi, fantasy, animation, documentary, ...
 Go to our Filmfreeway listing to enter your film.